i-love-coffee-i-love-tea/audogombleed.sh/docs/05-shell-compatibility.md

 _cli_shell_is_zsh && { $_had_shwordsplit || unsetopt SH_WORD_SPLIT; }
 ```

+> [!CAUTION]
-Do NOT set `SH_WORD_SPLIT` globally or in the helper functions — it would
+> Do NOT set `SH_WORD_SPLIT` globally or in the helper functions — it would
-affect all variable expansions and break quoting-dependent code elsewhere.
+> affect all variable expansions and break quoting-dependent code elsewhere.

 ### Why not set it in the functions?